lupyuen/lupyuen.github.io/src/rust.md

     This build script was created for macOS, but can be modified to run on Linux and Windows (with WSL).

-1. In `run.sh`, modify the following variables to the paths of `blflash` and `xpack-riscv-none-embed-gcc`...
+1. In `run.sh`, set the following variables to the downloaded folders for `blflash` and `xpack-riscv-none-embed-gcc`...

     ```bash
     #  Where blflash is located